113ll3/Ibmclouddocscli/ts_createapps.md

 {: #ts-cli-helm}
 {: troubleshoot}

-If the client and server helm versions are not in sync, you might see the following errors:
+If the client and server Helm versions are not in sync, you might see the following errors:
 ```
 FAILED
 The 'helm upgrade ' command failed to complete due to: exit status 1
 ```
 {: screen}

 To resolve the issue, set the client's version to the same as the cluster's version.
-For example, to install the 2.8.1 helm version, run the following commands:
+For example, to install the 2.8.1 Helm version, run the following commands:
 {: tsResolve}

 * For Mac and Linux&trade;, run the following commands: